 What is considered a "Dangerous" Wind Chill?

 For most individuals, wind chills of -18F or colder, combined with skin exposure of greater than 30 minutes can lead to frostbite.
 If wind chills drop to -30F, then frostbite can occur in 10 minutes.
 (See Wind Chill Chart for Critical Values)

 For the OU Norman Campus, weather monitoring commences when the wind chill factor is expected to go below freezing (32F).
 Expected wind chill factors below zero (0F) means a heightened awareness of weather conditions, and campus safety officials monitor the weather on a minute-to-minute basis.
-The latest weather information for the OU Norman Campus is always available at http://www.ou.edu/emergencypreparedness/weather.
+Click Here for the latest weather information for the OU Norman Campus.

 What Should I Wear in Extreme Cold Conditions?

 Always dress appropriately for the weather.
 In extreme cold, wear a hat or a coat with a hood because half of your body heat can be lost from your head.
 Use your hood, earmuffs or cover your ears with a scarf or the collar of your coat.
 Wear tight-fitting mittens and socks as your fingers and toes are the next most vulnerable parts of your body.
 Wear several layers of loose-fitting, lightweight, warm clothing.
 Trapped air between the layers will insulate you.
 Stay dry!
 If your clothing is wet, your body is likely to lose heat more quickly.
 When wind chills are below zero, limit your outdoor exposure by spending as much time as possible indoors.

 Have a Question or Concern about Cold Weather?